hcallen/python-xmatters/README.md

 ## Features

 - Most documented endpoints and objects implemented.
+- Auto-refresh of access tokens and storage of tokens.
 - Support for both basic and OAuth2 authentication.
 - Support for most query parameters.
-- Auto-refresh of access tokens and storage of token objects.
 - Support for pagination objects.
 - Conversion to datetime objects (local or UTC timezone) for time attributes.